Architecture in Schools

 Each year Open City, in partnership with the Canary Wharf Group, organises for participants to take part in building explorations to encourage young people to look for clues to understand how buildings are designed and built, learn design skills and to consider the ways in which people use space.
 Building visits are also aimed at inspiring children to design their own places and spaces in response to a set design brief.
 This direct experience leads on to creative workshops in the classroom.

 Classes are partnered with mentor design professionals

 Following on from their building visits, classes work with partner design professionals to create a portfolio of work and an architectural model in response to a design brief set by Open City and the Canary Wharf Group.

 Classes can then submit their portfolios and models to an inter-school competition.

 The top three entries are transformed into professional architectural models and go on public display in Canary Wharf's Crossrail Roof Garden.

-In the last week of the summer term representatives from each participating class are also invited to an awards and preview event in Wintergarden Hall in Canary Wharf.
+In the last week of the summer term representatives from each participating class are also invited to an awards and preview event in East Wintergarden hosted by the Canary Wharf Group.

 Architecture in Schools runs from February to July every year.
 Find out more information about how children can learn about architecture and shape their city.
 To get involved in the programme please email email@example.com